caltechlibrary/dataset/docs/export-csv.md

 ```
     dataset export COLLECTION_NAME FRAME_NAME [CSV_FILENAME]
-    dataset export COLLECTION_NAME FRAME_NAME GSHEET_ID GSHEET_NAME [CELL_RANGE]
 ```

 ## Description

-_export_ will render the contents of a collection as a CSV file or export to a Google Sheet based on a frame defined in the collection.
+_export_ will render the contents of a collection as a CSV file based on a frame defined in the collection.

 ## Usage